-US Research Credit is Now Permanent Read more Notes about the minimum wage, 1960 to 2019
+US Research Credit is Now Permanent Read more Important information regarding COVID-19

 Bill passage allows for Research Credit to become Permanent After passage by the Senate on Friday, December 18th, the President signed into law both a new federal budget, as well as a second bill providing for the extension of a long list of expiring tax provisions.
 The largest of these was the Section 41 Research […]